This blog post was originally posted on April 28, 2017 and was updated on September 15, 2020.

 Paella is just the beginning when it comes to Spanish rice dishes!

-Depending on what region of Spain you are in, the type of pan your rice is cooked in and the ingredients it contains, rice can go by a huge range of names here in Spain.
+Depending on where in the country you are, the type of pan your rice is cooked in and the ingredients it contains, rice can go by a huge range of names here in Spain.
 Making sure you know which words to look for will ensure that you get the freshest, most delicious rice in each region.

 Types of Spanish Rice Dishes

-Purists will tell you that the only dish that should ever be called paella is the traditional recipe for paella Valenciana.
-The roots of this now infamous rice dish are not what you might imagine!
+Purists will tell you that the only dish that should ever be called paella is the traditional recipe for paella valenciana.
+But the roots of this now iconic Spanish rice dish are not what you might imagine!

-The traditional recipe calls for rabbit, snails and large green beans and is cooked over an open fire in a thin, round pan known as a “paella.”
-The name for Spain’s most famous rice dish actually comes from the pan it is cooked in!
+The traditional recipe calls for rabbit, snails and large green beans and is cooked over an open fire in a thin, round pan known as a paella.
+That’s right: the name for Spain’s most famous rice dish actually comes from the pan it is cooked in!

-2. Arroz con Bogavante
+2. Arroz con bogavante (or anything else!)

-Outside of Valencia, most menus will refer to rice dishes as just that, “arroz.”
-Most are still cooked using the exact same paella pan, but because the ingredients and the region are different it is not called a paella.
-Instead, it is “rice with…” whichever main ingredient they’ve chosen to add.
+Outside of Valencia, most menus will refer to rice dishes as just that: arroz.
+Most are still cooked using the exact same paella pan, but because the ingredients and the region are different, it’s not called a paella.
+Instead, it’s “rice with…” whichever main ingredient they’ve chosen to add.

-3. Arroz al Caldero
+3. Arroz al caldero

 This rice dish is prepared in a deep, black, cauldron-like pan and hails from Murcia, the region just south of Valencia along the Mediterranean coast.
 And where paella is all about the crisp crust on the bottom of the pan, arroz al caldero puts its money on intense flavors and luxuriously creamy textures.

-4. Arroz Caldoso
+4. Arroz caldoso

 Arroz caldoso literally means “brothy rice.”
-This style of Spanish rice dish is popular throughout the Iberian Peninsula (Portugal included!) and has hundreds of variations, from seafood to vegetables to chicken!
+This style of Spanish rice dish is popular throughout the Iberian Peninsula (Portugal included!) and has hundreds of variations, from seafood to vegetables to chicken.

 5. Arroz Negro

 Arroz negro, or black rice, gets its jet black color from squid ink.
-It usually contains various types of calamari hidden in the inky goodness.
+It usually contains calamari and other seafood hidden in the inky goodness.
 And don’t forget to ask for bright white alioli sauce, a garlicky mayonnaise, to go with it!

 Words to know

 2. Paellera: The large, shallow, round pan used to make paella and many other Spanish rice dishes.

-Fun fact: saffron, or azafrán in Spanish, is one of the most expensive spices in the world.
+Fun fact: saffron is one of the most expensive spices in the world.
 Many Spaniards substitute it for a yellow food coloring to cut down on the cost of making paella.

-7. Arroz Bomba: The most popular type of rice used in dry Spanish rice dishes like paella or arroz al caldero.
+7. Arroz bomba: The most popular type of rice used in dry Spanish rice dishes like paella or arroz al caldero.
 This variety of rice has a lower starch content which means each grain stays intact and doesn’t fall apart, which is how paella maintains such a unique texture!

 1. El Caldero

 This family-owned restaurant brings the coast of Murcia into the heart of Madrid.
-They offer 14 different types of rice dishes from their namesake arroz al caldero to various types of made-to-order paellas.
+They offer 14 different types of rice dishes, from their namesake arroz al caldero to various types of made-to-order paellas.